irrdnet/irrd/docs/admins/configuration.rst

   |br| **Default**: not defined, IRRd does not drop privileges.
   |br| **Change takes effect**: after full IRRd restart.
-* ``secret_key``: a random secret string. **The secrecy of this key protects all web authentication.** If rotated, all sessions and password resets are invalidated, requiring users to log in or request new password reset links.
-Second factor authentication is *not* attached to this key.
+* ``secret_key``: a random secret string. **The secrecy of this key protects all web authentication.** If rotated, all sessions and tokens in emails are invalidated, requiring users to log in or request new password reset links.
+Rotation will **not** invalidate existing user passwords (only reset links), second factor authentication, or API tokens.
   Minimum 30 characters.
   |br| **Default**: not defined, but required.
   |br| **Change takes effect**: after full IRRd restart.